coding-for-reproducible-research/CfRR_Courses/individual_modules/parallel_computing/parallel_computing.md

 ## The modern CPU architecture

 A computer is a machine that follows instructions to manipulate data.
 Figure 1 shows two very important components, a processor and memory.
 The memory, or RAM (Random Access Memory), is where we write the instructions.
 It also stores the data to operate on.
-The processor, or CPU (Central Processing Unit), gets instructions and data from the memory and performs the required calculations.
+The processor, or CPU (Central Processing Unit), gets instructions and data from the memory and performs the required instructions.

 ![Alt text](./images/cpu-ram.png "Figure 1: A high level view of a CPU and RAM")

 ### The RAM

-Memory (or RAM) is divided into many cells.
+Memory, or RAM, is divided into many cells.
 Each cell stores a tiny amount of data, and each cell has an address.
 Reading and writing data in memory is done through operations that affect one cell at a time.
-To read/write to a specific memory cell. we muct communicate its numerical address.
+To read/write to a specific memory cell, we must communicate its numerical address.
 RAM is an electrical component, we transmit cell addresses via wires.
 Each wire transmit a binary digit (0 or 1).
 Wires are set at a higher voltage for the "1" signal or lower voltage for the "0" signal.
 Figure 2 schemetic illustrates all of this.

 ![Alt text](./images/ram-read-write.png "Figure 2: Reading and writing from RAM")